We build durable schools and build competent teachers in order to build compassionate students who will build caring communities.

 - Provide current textbooks.
 Most teachers have no textbooks.

 - Provide motorcycles for supervisors to reach remote schools.
-Before the cycles were provided, supervisors sometimes walked or rode bicycles up to 150 miles to visit a school.
+Without motorcycles, supervisors have to walk or ride bicycles up to 400 kms to visit some schools.

 GOAL ONE: School Construction

-- Mbiya Mulumba School – construction begins September 2016 in Mbuji Mayi
+- Mbiya Mulumba School – construction completed in 2017 in Mbuji Mayi

 - Mpata Mualabala School – built in Muena Ditu – 2014